ncatlab/nlab-content/pages/2667.md

 * "Linear" might mean here either enriched in $Ab$ (abelian groups) or enriched in $Vect$ (vector spaces over $\mathbb{Q}$) -- there are various possibilities.

 * The exactness condition might mean (on the strong end of the spectrum) being abelian, or (on the weak end) being Cauchy complete in the enriched sense, i.e., additive and closed under splitting of idempotents, or (somewhere in the middle) being finitely cocomplete, i.e., additive and admitting coequalizers.
+We require that the tensor product of the symmetric monoidal structure preserve, in each of its separate arguments, any colimits assumed to exist.

 Since the discussion is for now tentative, we'll hedge our bets and go with the vague term "linear" and tacitly understand there's also some exactness condition which will go unmentioned.